vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 In the early afternoon, I made a trip to the Tang Center for an eye exam.
 See [2023-10-04-eye-exam.md](2023-10-04-eye-exam.md) for more details.

+## Friday October 13

+In the afternoon, I went to the Walgreens on Adeline Street for my flu shot; see [here](2023-10-13-flu-shot.md) for details.
+After that, I went for some printing work.
+I got back home around 5:30 PM.